seaneagan/den/README.md

 den [![pub package](http://img.shields.io/pub/v/den.svg)](https://pub.dartlang.org/packages/den) [![Build Status](https://drone.io/github.com/seaneagan/den/status.png)](https://drone.io/github.com/seaneagan/den/latest)
 ===

-Den allows you to do pub-like things, such as making updates to your pubspec, from within the comfort and convenience of your own home (if your home is the command line).
+Den is a place for doing pub-related things, like updating your pubspec, from within the comfort and convenience of your own home (if your home is the command line).

 ##Install